Emblem of Karnataka

-The Emblem of Karnataka is the state emblem of Karnataka, India.
-The emblem is based on that of the Kingdom of Mysore is carried on all official correspondences made by the Government of Karnataka.
+The Emblem of Karnataka is the official state emblem of the State of Karnataka, India.
+It is based on that of the Kingdom of Mysore, and is carried on all official correspondences made by the Government of Karnataka.

 Design

-The emblem has a red shield charged with a white two-headed bird, Gandabherunda bordered in blue.
+The state emblem has a red shield charged with a white two-headed bird, Gandabherunda bordered in blue.
 The crest depicts the Lion Capital of Ashoka (also used as the emblem of the Government of India), on a blue circular abacus with a blue frieze carrying sculptures in high relief of a galloping horse on the left, a Dharmachakra in centre, a bull on the right, and the outlines of Dharmachakras on the extreme left and right as part of Sarnath's Ashoka Pillar.
-The shield is flanked on either side by red-maned, yellow lion-elephant indicating the auspicious mythological character *Gajakesari* a hybrid form of two wise and powerful animals Lion and Elephant - a mythical creature believed to be auspicious and indicate strength, authority, and intelligence.
-The power of Gajakesari is believed to be upholders of stronger righteousness and spells a lot of abundance and bliss.
+The shield is flanked on either side by red-maned, yellow lion-elephant indicating the auspicious mythological character Gajakesari, a hybrid form of two wise and powerful animals Lion and Elephant - a mythical creature believed to be auspicious and indicate strength, authority, and intelligence.
+The power of Gajakesari is believed to be upholders of stronger righteousness and spells much abundance and bliss.
 It also refers to the fortunate momentum or energy in Hindu astrology.
-A person having 'Gajakesari Yoga' in his astrology chart is believed to be conquering the world as per Hindu belief, same referring to a kingdom which justifies all characteristics of a conqueror) standing on a green, leafy compartment.
+A person having 'Gajakesari Yoga' in his astrology chart is believed to be conquering the world as per Hindu belief, same referring to a kingdom which justifies all characteristics of a conqueror standing on a green, leafy compartment.
 Below the compartment lies written in stylized Devanāgarī, the national motto of India, "सत्यमेव जयते" (Satyameva Jayate, Sanskrit for "Truth alone triumphs").